A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 But if you’ll need to periodically get things out of storage, then you may want to create a bit of an aisle through the middle of your space.
 That way, you won’t have to unload half your stuff just to find one item you need.
 On the other hand, if you only need access to a few things, plan your loading strategically.
 Set aside the items you expect to need and load them last, so you’ll have easy access.

-If you choose PODS, for example, you will need to clear a space that’s 12 feet wide, 15 feet high, and 40 feet long.
+A PODS storage container needs an outdoor space that’s 12 feet wide, 15 feet high, and 40 feet long.

 How Much Driveway or Outdoor Space Do I Have?